Last Updated on 7 July, 2020

-If you’ve been following my Career Break, you’ll know that my Europe leg took a slight detour in the first two weeks of September as I followed my friend Helen in Wonderlust on her first mini group tour to Kenya!
-I’ve never done Africa on my own so I figured I would let an experienced and frequent African-loving solo traveller lead me around, which was a nice break from making all my own plans in the last few months, phew.
+I first posted this article in the middle of my Career Break – the Europe leg of my trip took a slight detour to a different continent in the first two weeks of September as I followed my friend Helen in Wonderlust on her first mini group tour to Kenya!
+I’d never done Africa on my own so I figured I would let an experienced and frequent African-loving solo traveller lead me around, which was a nice break from making all my own plans in the last few months, phew.

 Going on Safari is a little like buying lottery – there’s no telling what might happen when you enter, but when you do hit the jackpot, it can be quite magical.
-We only spent one day in the park but spotted plenty of animals – getting up at 5am+ was tough but totally worth it.
-We entered the Sekanani Gate on the Eastern end of the park at around 715am and made the bulk of our animal spottings in the first few hours.
-It definitely slowed down in the afternoon as it just gets way too hot in midday, with both animals and humans alike seek out shade for a break
+We only spent one day in the park but spotted plenty of animals.
+Getting up at 5am+ was tough but the sightings are totally worth it.
+We entered the Sekanani Gate on the Eastern end of the park at around 715am and made the bulk of our animal spottings in the first few hours, though it slowed down in the afternoon as it just gets way too hot in midday, and both animals and humans alike just want some shelter.

 I kept a running list of animals that we spotted on that trip which came up to around 30 in total, including various deer, hyenas, mongoose, monkeys, wild boars, hippos and a whole host of birds big and small.
 Of the Big 5, we spotted lions, elephants and buffalo – sadly no rhinos or leopards!